Couri3r/RAG-Local-Search-Engine/README.md

 **This is a critical step.** Because the application runs inside a container, it can only see files in directories that are explicitly shared with it.

 -   In the main project folder, you will find a directory named `documents`.
+(If it's not there you can just create it yourself).
 -   **Copy any files or folders** you want to search into this `documents` directory.
 -   The application can only see and index content placed inside this folder.